boegel/easybuild-wiki/Conference-call-notes-20150106.md

 * fix devel modules, create them after each build step
      * https://github.com/hpcugent/easybuild-framework/issues/109

+notes:
 * overview of features we have in mind for the coming weeks/months
    * no guarantees w.r.t. when they will be worked on!
 * of particular interest to HPC-UGent:
    * support for only (re)generating module file, potentially under a different module naming scheme and for existing installations
    * support for module files in Lua syntax and module families/properties
 * of particular interest to JSC:
    * support for resolving dependencies via subtoolchains & installing dependencies with minimal required toolchain

 ##### Other topics